implico/email-framework/README.md

         <img src="image.jpg" width="400" height="300" alt="Image" border="0" style="display: block">
   ```
 - using `font` tag unconveniently
+- setting `img` sizes manually
-- having multiple language versions for one layout
+- having multiple language versions (or other small differences between templates) for one layout
-- using same values across whole project (widths etc.) - that could be accessed as variables
+- using same values across whole project (widths etc.) - that could be accessed as variables (and in some cases could also take a default configuration value when not set, like font parameters)

 Produced code is often hard to maintain.